syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet/Move-or-Copy.md

 ---
-title: Working with Excel Worksheet | Syncfusion
+title: Move or Copy Options | Syncfusion
 description: In this section, you can learn how to use the copy and move operation in an Excel using Syncfusion Essential XlsIO.
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Move and Copy
+# Move and Copy in Excel Document

 ## Copy